 Goal-setting becomes the name of the game for stroke survivors as they transition from the hospital back into their homes and communities.
-During this time, healthcare professionals often encourage personal goal-setting to promote greater independence and achievement.
-However, the prospect of devising and tracking goals while also adjusting to life changes following stroke might feel more overwhelming than productive for many survivors.
+During this time, healthcare professionals often encourage personal goal-setting to promote confidence and independence.
+However, the thought of making and meeting goals while adjusting to life after stroke might feel more overwhelming than productive.

-The widely-utilized SMART framework is a great place to start for those interested in making effective personal goals.
+The SMART framework is a great place to start.
 SMART is an acronym including the following components of an effective goal:

 Specific: State exactly what you aim to improve.
 Phrase goals in terms of what you will do, not just what you want to do.